 Detox can also make the kidneys and muscles ache, but generally this is much more bearable than during the first three days, when you’re lower on energy.
 You’ll find there are periods when physically you actually feel great, with a clear and still consciousness, and then this will pass into a period of deeper cleansing when you feel weaker and heavier.
 During longer fasts, things always change.
 From hour to hour.
 From day to day.
 There’s no apparent logic to it, so don’t try to analyse.
 Just trust your body and go with the flow.
 It knows what it’s doing: how and what to detox, where to heal, and when to take breaks in between these more intensive periods.

-You might be wondering why I’ve not listed a ‘five-day water fast’ or something similar here on this website.
+You might be wondering why I’ve not listed a ‘5 day water fast’ or something similar here on this website.
 If you’d like to try four or five days, then by all means do!
 Every day of fasting does you good!
-But it’s because of what often happens around the end of the first week of fasting that, in my opinion, it’s worth aiming for a period of 7-10 days – but only once you’re ready emotionally to move beyond the three-day water fast!
+But it’s because of the benefits of what often happens around the end of the first week of fasting that, in my opinion, it’s worth aiming for a period of 7-10 days.
 It’s at this point that you may experience a so-called ‘healing crisis‘.
 This occurs when your body has moved beyond the simple ‘house-cleaning’ of everyday toxins, and has started to tackle deeper illnesses, injuries and traumas (both physical and emotional).
 This is also described in the article on extended fasts.

 Given the degree of detox and depth of healing which occurs during a 7-10 day water fast, there’s no need to contemplate longer fasts unless you’d like to address a serious medical issue or unless you feel the need to go deeper into your being spiritually.
-A weekly 24- or 36-hour fast (or regular intermittent fasting instead) combined with an occasional 7-10 day fast is all you’ll ever need.
+A weekly 24- or 36-hour fast (or regular intermittent fasting instead) combined with an occasional 7-10 day fast should be all that’s necessary in order to preserve good health.
 Exactly how frequently you conduct a 7-10 day fast is up to you, but please don’t violate your body by fasting before it’s ready – even if your rational mind believes it’s for a good cause.
 Once you’ve faced and overcome the basic physical and emotional challenges on shorter 1-3 day water fasts, you can begin to trust your body and what it wants.
 At this point, your body always knows best.
 When the time is right, you’ll feel an inner urge welling up inside yourself to do a 7-10 day fast.
 You’ll look forward to it.
 For some people this may be only once every few years, for others up to a couple of times per year.
 Just follow your inner calling.